Alterau/Studybara/README.md

 eg..(cd "C:\Users\YourName\Documents\Barabuddy")

-if its not thereor you dont know where it is check where its located: in powershell paste (dir)
+if its not there or you dont know where it is check where its located: in powershell paste: dir

 Step 6: Build the Model with Ollama